 The moment you spot an infestation of mealybugs on one of your plants, isolate it and any nearby plants.

-This can be difficult or impossible for outdoor plants.
+This can be difficult or impossible when you find white sticky stuff on outdoor plants.
 Stronger treatment methods at more frequent intervals may be needed.

 Use sterile tools.
 Keep a container of isopropyl alcohol on-hand to clean the pruning tools frequently.

 Carefully isolate each infected leaf and trim it off.
 Place it immediately in a sealable plastic bag.

 In the case of a recently infected plant, this will often get rid of most of a light infestation.

 If a plant has a severe infestation start treating with neem oil or horticultural oil.